pingcap/tidb-dev-guide/get-started/commit-code-and-submit-a-pull-request.md

 6. Push your changes to your fork: `git push --set-upstream dev issue-12345-fix`.
 7. Make a PR from your fork to the master branch of pingcap/tidb.
 For more information on how to make a PR, see [Making a Pull Request](https://guides.github.com/activities/forking/#making-a-pull-request) in GitHub Guides.

-When opening a PR, take a look at the PR template and follow the commit message format, PR title format and checklists.
+When making a PR, take a look at the PR template and follow the commit message format, PR title format and checklists.

 After creating a PR, if your reviewer requests for code changes, the procedure for making those changes is similar to that of making a PR, with some steps skipped: